Sylius/Sylius/docs/customization/api.rst

 Adding a field to response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's say that you want to serialize existing field named ``averageRating`` to ``Product`` in admin response so the administrator would be able to check what is the average rating of product.
+Let's say that you want to serialize the existing field named ``averageRating`` to ``Product`` in the admin response
+so the administrator would be able to check what is the average rating of product.

 First let's create serialization configuration file named ``Product.xml`` in ``config/serialization/Product.xml``
-and and add serialization group that is used by endpoint we want to modify, in this case the new ``group`` is called ``admin:product:read``:
+and add serialization group that is used by endpoint we want to modify, in this case the new ``group`` is called ``admin:product:read``:

 .. code-block:: xml